Just-A-Pixel/human-in-loop/README.md

 Having one materializer for one task enables granular control on horizontally scaling a specific materializer based on event throughput.

 4 materializers were identified:
-1. Handle ai agent requests (Implemented)  --> Write to DB and push notification event to queue
+1. Handle ai agent requests  --> Write to DB and push notification event to queue
-2. Update approval status (Implemented)  --> Human approvals are updated here
+2. Update approval status  --> Human approvals are updated here
-3. Handle notification events
+3. Handle notification events  --> All notification workers are here
 4. Handle event log requests - Can be a mix between transactional db writes and queue events as the system scales.

 More workers can easily be added to add new async tasks.